About Jess

 I’m from the Mornington Peninsula in Victoria, Australia and currently live in the mountains of Northern California with my husband and two blue heelers.

 I first picked up a camera when I was 15.
 I knew I wanted to learn how to use an SLR, and while on a family holiday in Tasmania I waited until we hiked into Freycinet’s Wineglass Bay to get a lesson on mum’s old Pentax.
 I wanted to take my first photo ‘somewhere’.
-So I got a lesson in shutter speeds and F-stops amongst tourists at the lookout over the bay.
+Since that moment I haven't stopped taking photos.

 These days I shoot on a Sony A7R III and four Zeiss Batis prime lenses: 25mm, 40mm, 85mm and 135mm.
 I choose to use prime lenses so I have to work a little harder to make the photo.